-At June 30, 2017 and at December 31, 2016, the Company determined that other than temporary impairments of \$35,991 and \$29,816, respectively, in the value of the investment in NantOmics had occurred, predominantly attributed to declines in the value of goodwill.
-The declines in the fair value were primarily caused by delays in the Company's GPS revenue growth and changes in the risk profile of the financial projections for NantOmics.
-The Company based its financial projections on information that the Company believed were reasonable; however, actual results may differ materially from those projections.
-The other than temporary impairments were based on judgments and estimates that were forward looking in nature and it is reasonably possible that the estimate of the impairments of the equity method investment in NantOmics will change in the near term due to the following: actual NantOmics cash distribution is materially lower than expected, significant adverse changes in NantOmics's operating environment, increase in the discount rate, and changes in other key assumptions.
+At December 31, 2018 and September 30, 2018, the Company determined that other than temporary impairments of \$14,768 and \$80,444, respectively, in the value of the investment in NantOmics had occurred, predominantly attributed to declines in the value of goodwill.
+The decline in fair value at December 31, 2018 was primarily caused by altered pricing assumptions for the reseller agreement between the Company and NantOmics.
+The decline in fair value at September 30, 2018, was primarily caused by changes in projected GPS Cancer revenue, due to delays in the Company's GPS Cancer revenue growth and changes in the risk profile of the financial projections for NantOmics.
+The Company based its financial projections on information that the Company believed was reasonable; however, actual results may differ materially from those projections.
+The other than temporary impairments were based on judgments and estimates that were forward looking in nature and it is reasonably possible that the estimate of the impairments of the equity method investment in NantOmics will change in the near term due to the following: actual NantOmics cash distribution is materially lower than expected, significant adverse changes in NantOmics' operating environment, increase in the discount rate, and changes in other key assumptions.
 Risks and uncertainties are related to assumptions regarding future financial performance, commercial acceptance of product and service offerings, risk of reimbursement for the Company's sequencing and molecular analysis solution, developments in the healthcare and molecular diagnostics industry, NantOmics' ability to integrate its business acquisitions, regulatory risks, and other general business risks including unanticipated adverse changes in NantOmics' operating environment.